moranthomas/spring-security-jpa-postgres/README.md

 ## Create a new database and grant access to a user on it:
 postgres=# CREATE DATABASE security_demo;

-postgres=# create user realli with encrypted password 'password';
+postgres=# create user user1 with encrypted password 'password';

-postgres=# grant all privileges on database security_demo to postgres;
+postgres=# grant all privileges on database security_demo to user1;